sansumbrella/Treent/README.md

 Entities are good for non-hierarchical groupings of heterogeneous content.

 Treents are a bit of both; they wire up the hierarchical components and let you add whatever other components you like just like a regular entity.
+When they fall out of scope, all you lose is the tree-ish interface to the components; the underlying entities contain all the data.